node13h/automated/README.md

 - OS updates
 - Automation of the ad hoc tasks executed on multiple systems

-See [ops-scripts repository](https://github.com/node13h/ops-scripts/tree/master/scripts) for some examples.
+See the [ops-scripts repository](https://github.com/node13h/ops-scripts/tree/master/scripts) for some examples.

 ## Foundation for your automation scripts